jamieholpuch/02-challenge/README.md

 ## Description

 This project focused on making updates and improvements to the existing code in order to optimize this landing page for search engines and adhere to accessbility standards.
+I updated semantic tagging, reordered heading tags, eliminated redundancies where appropriate, and made repairs to linking.

 ## Installation